framely/community/docs/README.md

     type: secondary
 features:
   - title: CUI for your APIs
     details: Building valuable services is hard, and we can not help with that.
-But if you already have APIs, building conversational user interface for it should be easy, with Framely.
+But if you already have APIs, building conversational user interface for it should be easy, with OpenCUI.
     icon: /images/featureIcons/cui.svg
   - title: Separation of Concerns
     details: Decompose chatbot building into multiple concerns like service, interaction and language perception, so different aspects can be handled by different people.
     icon: /images/featureIcons/separate.svg
   - title: Declarative
-    details: Focus on what is the desired behavior for your chatbot instead of how such behavior should be implemented imperatively, you got Framely for that.
+    details: Focus on what is the desired behavior for your chatbot instead of how such behavior should be implemented imperatively, you got OpenCUI for that.
     icon: /images/featureIcons/declarative.svg
   - title: Component-First
     details: Never build from scratch, build complex behavior using imported components, so you can focus on what matters most for your business.